zanerock/cloudsite/site/docs/user-guides/website-development/comparing-options.md

 ### General website

 It all comes down to what you know.
-Bootstraposaurus/Docusaurus are easy to set up and get going, but rely on text files.
+Docusaurus is easy to set up and get going and you create content via text files.
 WordPress takes some setting up, but provides a graphical interface.

 ### Blogging

 Any of the non-manual options are good choices for a blogging platform.
-Bootstraposaurus/Docusaurus are probably the easiest to set up and use if you're comfortable working with text files.
+Docusaurus is probably the easiest to set up and use if you're comfortable working with text files.
 If a graphical interface is important to you, then WordPress or another CMS is the way to go.

 ### Knowledgebase

-This is where Bootstraposaurus/Docusaurus really shine.
+This is where Docusaurus really shines.
 Though, again, if you want/need a graphical interface then WordPress or another (perhaps purpose built) CMS will be the way to go.

-### Wikis
+### Wiki

-Bootstraposaurus/Docusaurus have built in support for wikis, but they're not focused on that feature set and it takes a little fiddling.
+Docusaurus has built in support for wikis, but it's not focused on that feature set and it takes a little fiddling.
 WordPress does have a number of wiki plugins available as well.

 There are a number of special purpose wiki CMSs.
 [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) (which powers [Wikipedia](https://wikipedia.org) is the granddaddy of them all and could be combined with static site generation to be compatible with cloudsite.
 Some, simpler options such as [DocuWiki](https://www.dokuwiki.org/dokuwiki) (which doesn't require a database) might relatively easily setup and converted to a static site.